elben/elben.github.io/site/blog/2014-10-20-trifecta-clojurescript-om-coreasync.markdown

 });
 ```

 Even from the code above, and from many of our experiences, we realize that callbacks become unwieldy and cumbersome as our logic increases in complexity.
-Callback hell, it's often called.
+Callback hell, it’s often called.
 Many go to *promises* to ease the pain.
 But as the name implies, given a promise, you must know how to fulfill your promise.
 Why must this be?

 Your boss may promise to give you a raise, but she may not actually know *how* to put more money in your bank account.
 Most likely, she will send an email to someone else who knows how to put the money into your bank account.
 Notice that email is a communication channel.